EMERGING MARKETS-Return of king dollar slams EM currencies

 Energy companies operating in Colombia, including majority state-owned oil company Ecopetrol, warned about a roadblock in the country's Meta province, which led to production cuts of more than 49,500 barrels of oil per day.

-Currencies of the world's top copper producers Chile CLP= and Peru PEN= fell 0.7% and 0.4% respectively as prices of the red metal hit a four-week low on doubts about a recovery in demand, Sino-U.S. tensions and a stronger dollar.
+Currencies of the world's top copper producers Chile CLP= and Peru PEN= fell nearly 1% and 0.5% respectively as prices of the red metal hit a four-week low on doubts about a recovery in demand, Sino-U.S. tensions and a stronger dollar.

-Brazil's President Luiz Inacio Lula da Silva will this month restart the federal housing program "Minha Casa, Minha Vida" for lower-income people, his chief of staff said.

-Overall, the MSCI's index for Latin American currencies .MILA00000CUS fell 1.1%, while the index for regional equities .MILA00000PUS slid 1.7%, extending losses for a fourth straight session.
+Overall, the MSCI's index for Latin American currencies .MILA00000CUS fell 1.1%, while regional equities .MILA00000PUS slid 1.2%, extending losses for a fourth straight session.

+After a rough 2022, EM currencies have rebounded this year as the dollar fell from multi-decade highs and China's reopening bolstered risk sentiment.

+"I'm not a huge bull on emerging economies," said Robert Lutts, chief investment officer at Cabot Wealth Management, pointing to governance and debt management issues in the regions.

 Elsewhere analysts consulted by Argentina's central bank expect surging consumer prices to rise slightly this year, the bank said on Friday, which would mark a second straight year of near triple-digit inflation for South America's second-biggest economy.